edubkendo/tower-docs/roadmap.md

 - some sort of `updateAll`|`deleteAll` ​functionality for controllers (array of ids)
 - finalize resourceful controller actions (see https://github.com/​josevalim/inheritedResources)
 - error hooks for controllers
+- test subdomains on heroku
+- switch to parsing url params with URI.js
 - basic controller logging
 - https helper methods
 - http caching methods in the controller